MitchellSparrow/Coronavirus-Tracking-Mobile-App/README.md

-# coronatracker

-A new Flutter project.
+# Corona Tracking Flutter App

+The following app aims to create an user interface that can track the Covid-19 virus from an API.

+The API can be found [here](https://github.com/ExpDev07/coronavirus-tracker-api)

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.